trailheadapps/redwoods-insurance/README.md

 sfdx force:user:display
 ```

-8. Identify the users' Id, it will start with '005':
+> _Identify the users' Id_, it will start with '005':

+8. Set the default User's Role to the newly created role:

 ```
 sfdx force:data:record:update -s user -i <<<USER-ID>>> -v "userRoleId=<<<USER-ROLE-ID>>>"